 A highly touted sniper from the Minnesota high school system, Peterson is a natural center but will have to move to the wing at the NHL level due to his lack of size.
 He is still a very raw prospect and has not been tested at a high level yet.

-Peterson will begin his NCAA career at St. Cloud State and down the road he is expected to fill an offensive role.
+Peterson will return to Cedar Rapids for the 2013-14 season before beginning his NCAA career at St. Cloud State, where he is expected to fill an offensive role.